 It truly is precious work to Him.

 I’ve learned a trick or two in these last 12 years of motherhood to seven precious and precocious children.
 Some have worked for extended seasons, while others were only temporary solutions.
-This is for sure not an exhaustive list, but some solutions I have personally found and heard from beloved moms on the journey, too.
+This is certainly not an exhaustive list, but some solutions I have personally found and heard from beloved moms on the journey, too.

 I hope these are a source of encouragement and refreshment for you, mama.